oculus42/openscad-poly-tools/README.md

 ## Notes

-As of 0.6.0, all exposed functions take a model, which is an object with arrays of points and faces.
+All exposed functions take a model, which is an object with arrays of points and faces.

 ```javascript
 myModel = {